Boreas618/Notes/operating-systems/processes-and-signals.md

 * The scheduler can preempt a running thread and move it to the READY state by: (1) saving the thread’s registers to its TCB and (2) switching the processor to run the next thread on the ready list.
 * A running thread can voluntarily relinquish the processor and go from RUNNING to READY by calling yield (e.g., `thread_yield` in the thread library).

-Linux keeps a running thread in the ready list.

 A thread in the **WAITING** state is waiting for some event.
 Whereas the scheduler can move a thread in the READY state to the RUNNING state, a thread in the WAITING state cannot run until some action by another thread moves it from WAITING to READY.